Derivatives of the identity and generalizations of Milnor's invariants: Introduction

 A natural consequence of the observations discussed above is a generalization of Koschorke's higher-order linking numbers \cite{Kosch:Milnor}.
-Our generalization builds upon Koschorke's work in the following ways: \begin{enumerate} \item We have a notion of higher-order linking of arbitrary smooth closed manifolds $P_i$; Koschorke's work focuses on spheres. \item All of our constructions are functorial in the $P_i$. \item All of our constructions are on the level of spaces instead of groups. \item We eliminate the assumption that a link map be ``$\kappa$-Brunnian'', and replace it with a relative analog of almost triviality (see \refS{Applications} for definitions).
-That is, we instead focus on the question of whether two link maps $e,f$ are link-homotopic.
+Our generalization builds upon Koschorke's work in the following ways: \begin{enumerate} \item We have a notion of higher-order linking of arbitrary smooth closed manifolds $P_i$; Koschorke's work focuses on spheres. \item All of our constructions are functorial in the $P_i$. \item All of our constructions are on the level of spaces instead of groups, hence the invariance (under the suitable notion of equivalence) of all of our constructions is immediate. \item We eliminate the assumption that a link map be ``$\kappa$-Brunnian'', and replace it with a relative analog of almost triviality (see \refS{Applications} for definitions).
+That is, instead of trying to measure whether a given link map is homotopic to the trivial link, we instead focus on the question of whether two arbitrary link maps $e,f$ are link-homotopic.
 We replace the assumption that a link is almost trivial with a condition very close to assuming all of the sub-link maps of $e$ and $f$ are link-homotopic (ours is implied by a slightly stronger condition than this; see \refS{genmilnor}).
 This is analogous to the fact that the linking number should be thought of a relative invariant of link maps, a point of view explored in \cite{M:LinkNumber}. \end{enumerate}

 Finally, we wish to reiterate that this work lies at the intersection of two different versions of calculus of functors intended for different purposes: the homotopy calculus, as evidenced by our use of Johnson's work on the derivatives of the identity, and manifold calculus applied to the space of link maps.